As Daylight Dies

-As Daylight Dies is the fourth studio album by American metalcore band Killswitch Engage.
+As Daylight Dies is the fourth studio album by the American metalcore band Killswitch Engage.
 It was released on November 21, 2006 through Roadrunner Records.
-It was produced by Adam Dutkiewicz and Joel Stroetzel.
+It was produced by the band's guitarists, Adam Dutkiewicz and Joel Stroetzel.
+The album was certified platinum by the Recording Industry Association of America (RIAA) on November 23, 2021, for selling over 1,000,000 copies in the United States.